tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/index.md

     such as Estimators or Keras, the high-level API creates and manages graphs and sessions for you, but understanding graphs and sessions can still be helpful.
+  * @{$programmers_guide/estimators$Estimators}, which introduces a high-level
+    TensorFlow API that greatly simplifies ML programming.
   * @{$programmers_guide/saved_model$Saving and Restoring}, which
     explains how to save and restore variables and models.
   * @{$programmers_guide/datasets$Input Pipelines}, which explains how to